Parliament @ Work

 proportional representation

 A system of representation in which a candidate has to attain a quota or threshold (a prescribed proportion of the vote, usually much less than a majority) to be elected.
-Used in multimember electoral systems such as those of the Senate, the Legislative Assembly in the ACT, the House of Assembly in Tasmania (where it is known as the Hare-Clark system) and the State Legislative Councils.
+Used in multimember electoral systems such as those of the Senate, the Legislative Assembly in the ACT, the House of Assembly in Tasmania (where it is known as the Hare-Clark system) and the state legislative councils.

 quota

 The proportion of the vote that a candidate needs to attain to be elected.
-See proportional representation.
+See also proportional representation.

 redistribution